sumankm/GACD-Assignment/CodeBook.md

 3 LAYING         1 frequency-body-acceleration-jerk-mean-x         -0.957
 ```

-As we can see, all features and measurements have been now gathered into columns such that each row is a distinct observation, amnd the table now fulfills all requiremenst of the tidy data principles.
+As we can see, all features and measurements have been now gathered into columns such that each row is a distinct observation, and the table now fulfills all requirements of the tidy data principles.

 ## Final Notes
-Also, some basic sanity checks have been performed to check if NA entries are present.
+Also, some basic sanity checks have been performed to check if NA entries are present, if data types are correct, etc.